-Our paper relates to the rapidly growing literature studying the inflation of 2021-2023.
-As in closed economy papers of Baqaee and Farhi (2022), Rubbo (2023b), Guerrieri et al. (2021), Lorenzoni and Werning (2023), we emphasize a multi-sector approach to modelling pandemicera inflation, input-output linkages, production complementarities and downward nominal wage rigidities.
+rigidities.
 As in Gagliardone and Gertler (2023) and Blanchard and Bernanke (2023), we highlight the role of oil shocks, product price increases and labor market tightness.
-As in Comin, Johnson, and Jones (2023), Amiti, Heise, Karahan, and Sahin (2023) and Ferrante, Graves, and Iacoviello (2023), we emphasize the role of global supply chains.
+As in Comin, Johnson, and Jones (2023), Amiti, Heise, Karahan, and Şahin (2023) and Ferrante, Graves, and Iacoviello (2023), we emphasize the role of global supply chains.
 We differ from these other open economy papers in that we allow for a full global trade and production network input-output structure, so that all sector and aggregate price changes are endogenous to shocks across country-sectors in the world.
-These papers instead limit their analysis to two sectors in a small open economy setting and, hence, have to take foreign import prices as exogenous.
-In addition, they work with aggregate shocks to labor instead of sectoral as we do.
-This is an important feature of our work to capture the interaction between labor market dynamics in services vs good sectors and prices in these of production these dependencies might differ across countries and hence the entire network needs to be taken into account for the precise measurement of international spillovers.
+These papers instead limit their analysis to two sectors in a small open economy setting and, hence, have to take foreign import prices as exogenous and since their shocks to labor are aggregate shocks, they will miss the interaction between labor market dynamics in services vs good sectors and prices in these sectors.

-sectors.
 We also relate to studies that emphasize a non-linear Phillips curve, such as Eggertson and Kohn (2023) and Benigno and Eggertsson (2023), that link the slope of the non-linear Phillips curve to labor market slackness and tightness.
 In contrast to these models, our non-linear sector-level approach can account for variety of shocks explaining inflation at different times in different countries together with the co-existence of slack and tight labor markets.

-Our paper fits in the literature that focuses on inflation and monetary policy with input-output linkages such as Basu (1995), Erceg et al. (2000), Aoki (2001), Woodford (2003), Blanchard and Gali (2007), La'O and Tahbaz-Salehi (2022), Carvalho (2006), Klenow and Kryvtsov (2008), Nakamura and Steinsson (2008, 2010, 2013), Carvalho and Nechio (2011), Bouakez, Cardia, and Ruge-Murcia (2014), Pasten et al. (2020, 2023), Castro (2019), Höynck (2020), Baqaee and Farhi (2022) and Rubbo (2023a).
+Our paper fits in the literature that focuses on inflation and monetary policy with inputoutput linkages such as Basu (1995), Erceg et al. (2000), Aoki (2001), Woodford (2003), Blanchard and Gali (2007), La'O and Tahbaz-Salehi (2022), Carvalho (2006), Klenow and Kryvtsov (2008), Nakamura and Steinsson (2008, 2010, 2013), Carvalho and Nechio (2011), Bouakez, Cardia, and Ruge-Murcia (2014), Pasten et al. (2020, Forthcoming), Castro (2019), Höynck (2020), Baqaee and Farhi (2022) and Rubbo (2023a).
 Our difference is open economy and quantification of the pandemic-era inflation.
 We do not study optimal monetary policy.
-There are also reduced-form empirical studies that seeks to identify the different drivers of inflation with sign restrictions in VAR such as Jordá, Liu, Nechio, and Rivera-Reyes (2022), Shapiro (2022a,b); de Soyres et al. (2024), and Jordá and Nechio (2022).
+There are also reduced-form empirical studies that seeks to identify the different drivers of inflation with sign restrictions in VAR such as Jordá, Liu, Nechio, and Rivera-Reyes (2022), Shapiro (2022a,b), and Jordá and Nechio (2022).

-The contribution of our work over the existing literature that tries to understand the Covid-era inflation is the ability to quantify the role of four sets of shocks (aggregate and sector-level) to the different phases of inflation over 2020-2023 and study the transmission of these shocks across sectors and countries given our global trade and production network structure.6 The model's micro-structure is rich enough to study how different assumptions on production and consumption substitutability impact the contribution of different shocks to inflation, both domestically and abroad, which is central to cost of fragmentation and re-shoring debates.
+The contribution of our work over the existing literature that tries to understand the Covid-era inflation is the ability to quantify the role of four sets of shocks (aggregate and sector-level) to the different phases of inflation over 2020-2023 and study the transmission of these shocks across sectors and countries given our global trade and production network structure.9 The model's micro-structure is rich enough to study how different assumptions on production and consumption substitutability impact the contribution of different shocks to inflation, both domestically and abroad, which is central to the recent de-globalization debate.